redouane-b/redouane-b/README.md

 <br>

 ## 🌱 Projects

-In my free time, I love exploring **machine learning** and **automation** projects, constantly seeking to push the boundaries of what's possible.
-Here are a couple of my ongoing and past projects:

 - 🧠 Solving **Combinatorial optimisation** problems using **Reinforcement Learning**
 - 🖼️ **Image super-resolution** using **RDN** and **GAN**s